 Winter Shelter Ministry-

-Four years ago, Plateau Outreach Ministries, in cooperation with area churches, began a homeless ministry in Enumclaw.
+Five years ago, Plateau Outreach Ministries, in cooperation with area churches, began a homeless ministry in Enumclaw.
 During the three coldest months of the year (December-February) host churches take turns opening their doors every night and offering participants a hot meal, a warm place to sleep for the night, and breakfast in the morning.
 Volunteers stay at the host church all night and offer assistance, play games and socialize with the guests.
 It’s a rewarding way to show the love of Christ to those in need.

 Pies for the Tacoma Rescue Mission-Every year a growing group of volunteers gather together to make and bake pies for the Tacoma Rescue Mission’s Thanksgiving dinner.
 It’s not only a rewarding ministry, but a fun time of service and fellowship!

 The Deacons Fund was set up to help those in the congregation that are struggling financially.
 We highlight Deacon’s Fund Sunday when we have Communion, but you can donate to this ministry at any time.